 So who will win the battle for consumer hearts-and-minds – and their wallets?
-Will the pure-play online retailers like Amazon and an increasing number of niche online-only sites like Bonobos and Fab.com, or omnichannel retailers that have the power of the Big Box behind them, win the revenue race?
+Will the pure-play online retailers like Amazon and an increasing number of niche sites like Bonobos and Fab.com, or omnichannel retailers that have the power of the big box behind them, win the revenue race?

 New data from OpinionLab’s Customer Feedback Index, which analyzed millions of pieces of real customer feedback who shopped at hundreds of the world’s greatest brands, found that pure-play etailers are currently outperforming their omnichannel counterparts.
 The study found that, despite deploying a bevy of tactics to meet the needs of the omnichannel shopper, bricks-and-clicks retail brands are still struggling to build seamless customer experiences across channels.